aliencube/open-chat-playground/docs/hugging-face.md

         --base-url http://host.docker.internal:11434
     ```

-    Optionally, if you want to run with a different model
+    Optionally, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, download it first by running the following command.

     ```bash
     # bash/zsh - From locally built container with custom model
     docker run -i --rm -p 8080:8080 openchat-playground:latest \
         --connector-type HuggingFace \
         --base-url http://host.docker.internal:11434 \
-        --model hf.co/{org}/{model}
+        --model hf.co/microsoft/phi-4-gguf
     ```

     ```powershell